 4. Logic Apps

-Logic Apps is similar to Microsoft Flow, but with a different set of use-cases.
+Logic Apps is similar to Microsoft Power Automate, but with a different set of use-cases.
 Logic Apps is like an Enterprise version of the popular If This Then That service.
 They provide a user interface to configure connections between unrelated systems, like allowing data from a mobile app to flow smoothly to both SalesForce and WordPress without having to include custom code for either in the app.

 The idea that Enterprises will have homogeneous environments with all services provided by a single vendor was never realistic.
 As a result, custom line-of-business applications became spaghetti messes containing SDKs and APIs from a wide range of sources.
 The idea behind Logic Apps is to prefer configuration over code.
 This approach allows greater flexibility to migrate to best-of-breed services as they evolve.
 If the organization decides to migrate from, for example, Dropbox to OneDrive for Business, instead of all applications that use cloud storage having to be reviewed and updated, one “Connector” just needs to be swapped out for another in the Logic App UI and the migration is done.